-Valeria D’amato is a Professional Counselor and Mental Health Psychotherapist.
+Valeria D’amato is a Licensed Professional Counselor and Mental Health Psychotherapist.
 She obtained a Bachelors and Masters Degree in Politica Science from a Universita’ Statale degli Studi di in Milano, Italy.
 However, she discovered that her passion was mostly in helping people and a deeper and more personal level.
 Therefore, she pursued a Masters of Arts Degree in Counseling for Mental Health and Wellness at New York University.
-She is also a Nationally Certified Counselor (NCC).
+She is a Licensed Professional Counselor in the State of Virginia and a Nationally Certified Counselor (NCC).

 Valeria has worked in various clinical settings.
 She has extensive experience providing counseling to individual, couples and families in mental health hospitals and private practice settings.

 My specialty includes issues related to depression, anxiety, trauma, grief and loss, adjustment disorders, postpartum, parenting, relationship problems, self-esteem, and acculturation.
 My approach is warm, non-judgmental, supportive and focus so you can get where you want in life.

 “We are never so vulnerable as when we love.”
 Freud

 As we move through life, we all have times when things don’t seem to be working.
 Maybe you feel overwhelmed by pain–from recent events or events long ago.
 You might feel lost.
 Through a personalized and collaborative process, I can help you heal and propel your life and relationships to a better place.

 I take a holistic approach to therapy, believing that mind, body, spirit, and relationships equally impact our lives.
 And, I will draw on your strengths and resources while helping you examine patterns, both individually and interpersonally, that may cause you to feel stuck.
 I believe that therapy can by a joyful process which brings us greater connection and peace.

 However, taking the step to come to individual therapy can be a scary one.